 The problem thinker includes the customer right away by asking what their main problem is.
 However, this can be a challenging approach because the answer can vary depending on the day and on who you ask.
 Unclear definition of who leads to many challenges, and nobody can say which is the most important one.
 A specific problem is selected, and a solution is created to solve this particular problem.
 There is a danger of "Launch and Pray", which is a situation you never want to be in as a product owner.

 The outcome thinker aims at understanding where the customer wants to go and wants to find the root causes of the challenges the customer faces along the way.
 The outcome thinker aims at developing a product in close cooperation with the customer, gathering feedback from the user from the beginning.
 The outcome thinker has a clear idea of what they are doing and why this is relevant to the customer.
 They positively impact their customer’s life by creating genuinely valuable solutions that make their life easier.

 Outcome orientation is a practical way of creating long-lasting, genuine partnerships with your customers.
 Partnerships, which are not built on your customer’s dependency on you, but rather on a joint growth journey.
 You can invent and develop new solutions together, creating the future in cooperation.
 The solutions born from this kind of collaboration often simultaneously meet multiple needs the customer may have.
 Probably finding far better solutions than you ever could have come up with just inside your own organization.

-In our next blog on product management, we will discuss and give some tips on how you can shift your thinking into becoming outcome-oriented.
+Our next blog on product leadership will discuss why outcome thinking and product leadership are essential for strategic success.
 Subscribe to Nitor's Agile newsletter below and stay tuned to upcoming blogs and other Agile news!